kyma-project/btp-manager/docs/user/README.md

 ## What is SAP BTP Operator?

 The SAP BTP Operator module provides Service Management, which allows you to consume [SAP BTP services](https://discovery-center.cloud.sap/protected/index.html#/viewServices) from your Kyma cluster using Kubernetes-native tools.
-Within the SAP BTP Operator module, [BTP Manager](https://github.com/kyma-project/btp-manager) installs the [SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator/blob/main/README.md).
+Within the SAP BTP Operator module, [BTP Manager](https://github.com/kyma-project/btp-manager) installs an open source component: the [SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator/blob/main/README.md).
-The SAP BTP service operator enables provisioning and managing service instances and service bindings of SAP BTP services so that your Kubernetes-native applications can access and use the services from your cluster.
+The SAP BTP service operator, which enables provisioning and managing service instances and service bindings of SAP BTP services so that your Kubernetes-native applications can access and use the services from your cluster.

 ## Features

 The SAP BTP Operator module provides the following features:
-* [Preconfigured and managed Secret for your cluster](03-10-preconfigured-secret.md): Your Secret is readily available on Kyma runtime creation.
+* [Credentials and access preconfiguration](03-10-preconfigured-secret.md): Your Secret is readily available on Kyma runtime creation.
-* [Managing access](03-20-managing-access.md): You can configure the module's permissions for all or a limited number of namespaces in your cluster.
 * [Multitenancy](03-30-multitenancy.md): You can configure multiple subaccounts in a single cluster.
 * [Lifecycle management of service instances and service bindings](03-40-management-of-service-instances-and-bindings.md): You can create and delete service instances and service bindings.
 * [Service binding rotation](03-50-service-binding-rotation.md): You can enhance security by automatically rotating the credentials associated with your service bindings.
-* [Formatting service binding Secret](03-60-formatting-service-binding-secret.md): You can use different attributes in your ServiceBinding resource to generate different formats of your Secret resources.
+* [Service binding Secret formatting](03-60-formatting-service-binding-secret.md): You can use different attributes in your ServiceBinding resource to generate different formats of your Secret resources.

 ## Scope